A Charmed Life - Cover

 “That’s what I did to the last loser I dated, Sir.”

 “Sounds like a fool to me if he warranted such an occurrence, my dear Constance,” Mr. Noke said, tipping his cap.
-He kissed his wife after she settled onto the stretcher.
+He kissed his wife as she settled onto the stretcher.
 “I’ll see you tonight, Trudy.
 Love you.”

-Ich liebe dich auch, Edgar.”
+“Ich liebe dich auch, Edgar.”

-“I hope my future wife and I will be as happy as you and the Captain after fifty years, Frau Noke,” Jeff said while he rode on the bench seat next to the stretcher.
+“I hope my future wife and I will be as happy as you and the captain after fifty years, meine Frau,” Jeff said as he rode on the bench seat next to the stretcher.
 Mrs. Noke sighed, the smile expanding again.

 “There are times when I still have to pinch myself, Jeff.
-Germany, at the end of the war, was not a happy place.
-There was so much fear of what the Allies would do once it was over.
-Edgar brought me here to America, and I’ve never regretted coming.
-I certainly haven’t regretted becoming his wife.
+Germany was not a happy place at the end of the war; there was so much fear at what the Allies would do once it was over.
+Edgar brought me here and I’ve never regretted coming; I certainly haven’t regretted becoming his wife.
 What about you, Jeff?
 There must be a young lady in your life.”

-Jeff told her of Keiko, Allison, Heather and the strange relationships that bound them, both individually and collectively, to him.
+“Well, that’s sort of a strange story, Ma’am.”
+Jeff told her of Keiko, Allison, Heather and the strange relationships that bound them together, both individually and collectively, to him.

 “My, my, Jeff.
 Quite the ladies man, aren’t you?”
+Jeff chuckled.

 “Hey!
-Jeff!” called Bill Harris, CRVA’s operations manager, when Jeff passed through the office the following week.
+Jeff!” called Bill Harris, CRVA’s operations manager, as Jeff passed through the office the following week.
 Jeff walked over to Bill’s office.

 “Hey, Bill.
 What’s up?”

-Jeff laughed.
 “Well, I worked at the store in high school and live in the apartment above the store now.
 It’s a great commute!”

 “What time do we have to be in Enfield that day?”

 “The parade steps off at nine o’clock, so eight?
-That way, you can get to their fire station and check-in.”
+That way, you can get to their fire station and check in.”

 “So, get here at seven to check the truck and drive back?
 Or earlier?”